 For business owners, proceeding with a construction project is a major decision, and to ensure a great construction experience, they must select the right team.
-Once an owner proves its project’s financial model makes sense for their business, they can either hire a design firm (architect) or a commercial general contractor with design capabilities.
-Who the owner contacts first largely depends on the owner’s preference or who they have a pre-established relationship with.
-However, it’s critical to have the voice of both the architect and contractor on the project.
+Once an owner proves the project’s financial model makes sense for their business, they can either hire a design firm (architect) or a commercial general contractor.
+Who the owner contacts first largely depends on the owner’s preference or a pre-established relationship.
+However, the most successful projects have the perspectives of both the architect and contractor during the early phases of the project.

 The next important decision an owner needs to make is selecting the construction delivery method for their project.
-“Delivery method” is a fancy term for who holds the legal agreement or contract with whom.
+“Delivery method” is a fancy term for describing who holds the legal agreement (contract) with whom.
 There are four typical paths or delivery methods an owner can take.

-- Construction Manager as Constructor (CMc) or Construction Manager at Risk (CMAR) – The owner holds the agreement with the designer and the contractor.
-This time, the owner brings on the contractor at the same time they hire a designer.
+- Construction Manager as Constructor or Construction Manager at Risk (CMAR) – The owner holds agreements with both the designer and the contractor.
+The critical difference is that the owner brings on the contractor early in the design process.
 Thus, the owner has the perspective of the contractor and designer as they are going through the design process.

-- Design-Build – The owner holds a single agreement with either a designer or contractor and that entity is responsible for the entire design and construction risk.
-More often, this agreement is held between the owner and the contractor who either hires an outside architect or who has the design capabilities in-house.
+- Design-Build – The owner holds an agreement with a single entity responsible for both design and construction risk.
+Most often, this agreement is held between the owner and the contractor who either hires an outside architect or who has the design capabilities in-house.

 In our Delivery Methods: Four Paths A Business Owner Can Take to Complete Their Next Project podcast, we dive into the pros and cons of each delivery method.
-Listen and learn why understanding each delivery method can be a time-consuming process and for some, take years to fully comprehend.
+Listen and learn why selecting the right delivery method may be one of the most critical factors in determining a project’s success.